 Kinsta will soon be integrating the APO service for free for all of their clients!
 But you can add APO to your site with any hosting provider.

-If you don’t like the APO subscription, you can also use the free WP Cloudflare Super Page Cache plugin to enable full-page edge caching.
+If you don’t like the APO subscription, you can also use the free Super Page Cache for Cloudflare plugin to enable full-page edge caching.
 They do it in a slightly different way, but it works great alongside Perfmatters.

 We recommend keeping Rocket Loader turned off.
 This can vary per site, but many times we’ve seen it actually slow WordPress sites down.
 It also has a lot of compatibility issues with plugins and themes.
 We don’t use Rocket Loader on any of our sites.